Teacher Resources

 Classroom games are a fun and memorable way to teach basic economic concepts.
 Students often don’t understand how universal the laws of economics are–until they see themselves unknowingly following those laws!

 These free economics class games are some of our favorites.
-Most are applicable to any introductory micro, macro, or survey course at the college, high school, or even middle school level.
+Most are applicable to any introductory micro, macro, or survey course at the college or high school level.
 (You could also use them to turn your next holiday dinner or cocktail party into an econ-stravaganza your family or friends won’t soon forget!)

 These games require minimal props and setup.
 They work best in person, but with minor adaptations most will also work for remote instruction.

-For a walkthrough of several games, see our professional development video Play Economics: Top 5 Games for Classrooms.
+For a walkthrough of several games, see our professional development video Play Economics: Top 5 Games for Classrooms or check out the quick start shorts for several of the games below..

 You might also like MRU’s Interactive Practices: free interactive tools that help students learn (or review) important concepts in supply and demand, inflation, trade, and more!
 They’re great solo-work counterparts to these group econ games.